plenoptic-org/plenoptic/docs/user_guide/reproduce/adversarial_examples_mad.md

 plt.text(700, 0.5, f"Likely categories:\n- {likely_cats}");
 ```

 The category of our initial image, [guenon](https://en.wikipedia.org/wiki/Guenon), is an Old World monkey.
 Though it isn't the actual species of the monkey in question (a [Celebes crested macaque](https://en.wikipedia.org/wiki/Celebes_crested_macaque)), it's a reasonable category for it.
 Notice the model is highly confident in its classification, with a probability of about 0.8 and no other category exceeding a probability of 0.1.
-We also show any categories the model predicts with a probability higher than 0.01 and they are all non-human primates.
+The other predicted categories are all [Old World monkeys](https://en.wikipedia.org/wiki/Old_World_monkey).

 +++